 When you get the bids, make sure to ask if the work will be guaranteed once it is completed.
 A quality stucco contractor will stand firmly behind their work, so don’t hesitate to ask this question.
 If the labor and material are not covered by some form of guarantee, you should quickly move on to the next bid.
 There are plenty of contractors out there who are willing to stand behind their work, so there is no reason to work with one who isn’t.

 Stucco can be messy business.
 Make sure there is a plan in place to protect the rest of your property from the mess that can be made when stucco is put in.
 You don’t want to be left with a huge cleanup project after your contractor has left the job site, so ask specific questions as to how they will keep the rest of your property as clean as possible.

 Hiring a stucco contractor doesn’t need to be a long and drawn out process, as long as you know what you are looking for from the start.
 Use the points above to guide your search, and only hire a contractor once you are fully satisfied that they are the perfect selection for the work that you need completed.

-How to Apply Exterior Stucco
+How to Cover Exterior Brick With Stucco

 The stucco method of repair work is an absolute must for people in the maintenance field.
 Holes in the wall just seem to happen.
 Cracks in plaster ceilings can be a nightmare to repair.
 Any one who has owned an apartment building know the value of someone with the ability make these repairs.

 When you do have a hole in a wall or ceiling, first thing is to back the hole with something so the stucco doesn't fall through.
 Holes up to the size of what a doorknob might make, can be repaired in this way.
 After filling the hole with backing, use Sheetrock compound or plaster to fill the hole even or a little above the surface of the wall.
 A 6 inch putty knife is great to start with.